Home » All Recipes » Desserts » 3-Ingredient Peach Cobbler

 Step-By-Step Instructions

-Bake for 40 to 45 minutes until the top turns golden brown and the filling bubbles nicely.
-Let it cool for 5 to 10 minutes before serving.
+4. Bake for 40 to 45 minutes until the top is golden and the filling is bubbling, then let it sit for a few minutes before you dig in.

 A serving of peach cobbler topped with a scoop of vanilla ice cream on a beige plate with a spoon.